An oatmeal chocolate chip cookie ice cream sandwich is high on the list of ‘perfect summertime treats.’ Sharing this recipe for a summertime favorite.

 Freezing the ice cream in a clean can and then slicing the ‘tube’ of ice cream was an easy way to get uniform, round slices of ice cream that were the perfect size for my cookies.
 I used the large OXO cookie scoop for my 3-3.5″ cookies.

-So, while I’ve never quite forgiven 7-11 for discontinuing their Big Wheels (and in researching the demise of this tasty treat I discovered that I am not alone), I do feel that I finally have a ice cream cookie sandwich substitute that I can make at home so that I can finally have the enjoyment of watching my kiddos bite into these simple but soul-nourishing treats.
+So, while I’ve never quite forgiven 7-11 for discontinuing their Big Wheel Chocolate Chip Cookie Sandwich (in researching the demise of this tasty treat I discovered that I am not alone), I do feel that I finally have an ice cream cookie sandwich substitute that I can make at home so that I can finally have the enjoyment of watching my kiddos bite into these simple but soul-nourishing treats.

 If you too feel the loss of the 7-11 Big Wheel, I hope that this Oatmeal Chocolate Chip Cookie Ice Cream Sandwich recipe provides some consolation.
 Bookmark or pin it for your future reference.